Cray-HPE/docs-csm/operations/iuf/workflows/upgrade_all_products.md

         /usr/share/doc/csm/upgrade/scripts/upgrade/ncn-upgrade-worker-storage-nodes.sh ncn-s001 --upgrade
         ```

-    1. Verify that the storage node booted and is configured correctly.
+    1. (`ncn-m#`) Verify that the storage node booted and is configured correctly.
 The CFS configuration can be checked will the command below using the `xname` of the node that was upgraded.

         ```bash
         XNAME=x3000c0s13b0n0
-        cray cfs components describe $XNAME
+        cray cfs components describe ${XNAME}
         ```

         It is expected that `configurationStatus` is `configured`.
 If it is `pending`, then wait for the status to be `configured`.